-Salmonberry River: Beaver Slide Road to the Nehalem River is a 10 mile trail located near Nehalem, OR.
-The trail is primarily used for whitewater kayaking.
+Salmonberry River: Beaver Slide Road to the Nehalem River is a 10.7 mile moderately trafficked out and back trail located near Nehalem, OR that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until October.

 Great trail and some interesting history, just watch out for ticks!